input-output-hk/peras-design/docs/reports/tech-report-1.md

   flip evalStateT def . runMonad . eval $ monadic' p
 ```

 Because the example node contains a couple of intentional bugs, one expects the test to fail.
-Shrinkage reveals a parsimonious series of actions that exhibit one of the bugs.
+Shrinking reveals a parsimonious series of actions that exhibit one of the bugs.

 ```haskell
 spec :: Spec